-First, try to imagine the place you were baptized.
-Most likely, you were baptized in a church, and it might have been the same church you attend today.
-Picture yourself arriving at the place of Baptism.
 Envision your parents, your godmother and godfather, and maybe even your grandparents, aunts, uncles, and cousins, all coming to church with you.
-Or, maybe it's just you and your mom and a godparent arriving for your Baptism.
+Or maybe it's just you and your mom and a godparent arriving for your Baptism.
 Imagine your family waiting for the priest to come and greet you.

-One of the first things that would have happened at your Baptism is that the priest would have asked some questions.
-Guess what one of the first questions is?
-Here's a hint: In chapter 1, we talked about the importance of being called by name.
-Can you guess the question?
-It is "What name do you give your child?"
-Naming is so incredibly important.
-Your parents are presenting you to the community.
-The parish is receiving you by name.
-And God is claiming you to be his own by name.
+One of the first things that would have happened at your Baptism is that the priest would have asked some questions, and the first one is pretty basic.
+In chapter 1, we already talked about the importance of being called by name.
+Well, the first question asked at Baptism is "What name do you give your child?"
+Naming a person is so incredibly important that the Church makes it the first part of the baptismal rite.
+Your parents are taking a big step when they present you to the community, and the parish happily receives you by name.
+This signifies that God is claiming you to be his own-by name.